axhixh/minimal-fable/README.md

  - `npm start` to start a development server, and point your browser to http://localhost:8080
  - `npm run-script build` to create `public/bundle.js`

+## Minimal
+ Minimum project to verify the tool chain.